Sunxkissed/Sunxkissed.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am Fan Xu, a Ph.D. student jointly trained by the University of Science and Technology of China (USTC) and the Shenzhen Loop Area Institute (SLAI).
+Before that, I finished my Master's studies at USTC, and I received my Bachelor degree in Dalian Universuty of Technology in 2022.
 My research interests are as follows:

 * **Scientific Machine Learning**: